blockchain-codespaces-gallary/NFT/README.md

-# Pet Shop
+# NFT

 ## Start the App

-1. Click F5 to start the pet shop app.
+1. Click F5 to start the NFT app.

 ## Debug Transactions

 **Truffle** VS Code Extension is pre-installed in the container.
-After the pet shop app is started and a pet is adopted, you can debug (replay) existing transactions.
+After the NFT app is started and a pet is adopted, you can debug (replay) existing transactions.

 The steps to debug transactions are: